 How to Hold a Gratitude Scavenger Hunt

 This activity is fun to host anytime, but is even more fun in big groups, like family reunions.
-The first step is determining time limits and setting up boundaries.
-It’s important to keep everyone safe, as people get excited to collect.
 Create small groups, each one with a phone/camera.

-Usually a group of 2-4 people is best.
-Hand each group a sheet to keep track of their photos of gratitude.
+Usually a group of two to four people is best.
+Hand each group a sheet to keep track of their photos.
 These photos do not have to be taken in order.

 - A challenge